OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/area_modules/authoring_new_course.md

 !!! tip "Hint"

-    If you want to build your courses systematically and use learning resources in multiple courses, it is recommended to create learning resources in "authoring" instead of using course elements in a specific course.
+    If you want to build your courses systematically and use learning resources in multiple courses, it is recommended to create learning resources in "Authoring" instead of using course elements in a specific course.

 ---

 ##  Import learning resources

 Learning resources created outside OpenOlat or exported from an OpenOlat system can be imported into OpenOlat if they are in a format compatible with OpenOlat.
-Possible types are explained in ["Different types of learning resources"](../learningresources/index.md).
+Possible types are explained in ["Various types of learning resources"](../learningresources/index.md).

-With "Import URL", links to external videos, e.g. on YouTube, can also be set and created as OpenOlat [learning resource video](../learningresources/Learning_resource_Video.md).
+With "Import URL", links to external videos, e.g. on YouTube, can also be set and created as OpenOlat [Learning resource "Video"](../learningresources/Learning_resource_Video.md).

 ![autorenbereich_importieren_v1_de.png](assets/autorenbereich_importieren_v1_de.png){ class="shadow lightbox" }